 Usually yes you can.
 If unsure, please confirm with Dr. Ilana.

 Sometimes a formula is too strong or doesn’t agree with you.
 The most common reported reaction is gastrointestinal upset such as bloating, indigestion or diarrhoea.
 This is easily fixed by modifying the formula with some digestive Herbs and taking the Herbs after meals rather than beforehand.

 Do You Use Endangered Species or Animals?

 Dr. Ilana Sowter uses Ko Da herbs which are the highest quality brand of Chinese Herbs available.
 She does not use nor endorse the use of endangered or prohibited species.
-Some animal products are used such as gelatin or oyster shell.
+Occasionally animal products such as gelatine or oyster shell are used.
 If you object to this please let her know.